 - Make the salty spicy rim (optional)

 - 1. On a small plate, stir together the salt and ancho chile powder.
-Moisten the rim of a tall glass with the lime wedge by forcing it onto the rim and running it around the perimeter.
-Then dip the rim in the salt mixture to coat.
-Toss the lime wedge to the side and reserve for another use.
+Slick the rim of a tall glass with the lime wedge by forcing the wedge onto the rim and running it around the perimeter.
+Then dip the rim in the salt mixture to coat it.
+Toss the spent lime wedge to the side and compost or reserve for another use.

 - Make the michelada

 - 2. Pour the tomato juice, lime juice, and hot pepper sauce into a pitcher or very tall glass and stir to mix well.
 Divide the mixture among 2 glasses.
 Add enough ice cubes to each glass to fill it about 2/3 full.
 Gradually pour in the beer and serve with a lime wedge on the side.
 We think you can take it from here…although be sure to consume your michelada relatively quickly, before the ice has a chance to melt into a puddle and dilute your perfect proportions.

 Hey, there.
 Just a reminder that all our content is copyright protected.
 Like a photo?
 Please don't use it without our written permission.
 Like a recipe?
 Kindly contact the publisher listed above for permission before you post it (that's what we did) and rewrite it in your own words.
 That's the law, kids.
 And don't forget to link back to this page, where you found it.
 Thanks!